 This is a manual for working with the MoveMonitor using McRoberts hardware DynaPort 6 (MM & MM+) and DynaPort 7 (DP7).
-Both DynaPort hardware versions are operated in the same way and are referred to in this manual as ‘DynaPort’.
+Both DynaPort hardware versions are operated in the same way and are mostly referred to in this manual as ‘DynaPort’.
 For specific differences, the hardware type will explicitly be mentioned.
 It is recommended to follow the steps in this manual prior to the first measurement to familiarize yourself with the device and its settings.
 With the index on the left hand side of this page you can quickly navigate to the paragraph of interest.

 Before first use

 The DynaPort can be controlled via the website https://my2.mcroberts.nl.
 All steps, from preparing the measurement to viewing the reports take place here.

 Preparing the device for a measurement

 Charging the device

 It is important to charge the DynaPortd shortly before starting a measurement to ensure maximal measurement capacity.
 If the battery runs empty during the measurement, the measurement will prematurely stop.

 How to charge

-The device can be charged by connecting it to a PC with the supplied USB cable.
+The device can be charged by connecting it to a PC or USB adapter with the supplied USB cable.
 Multiple devices can be charged at once by using a powered USB-hub.
 Charging takes up to 5 hours for MM(+) and 3 hours for DP7 devices.